 - Misfiled claim codes

-- Patients’ lack of coverage
+- Lack of patient healthcare coverage

 - Lack of medical necessity

-PayrHealth Simplifies Reimbursement
+PayrHealth Simplifies Healthcare Reimbursement